mgcooper/icemodel/test/README.md

      current sampling budget even though the benchmark itself remained valid.
    - Benchmark-specific interpretation notes should live with the benchmark file itself when the timing result motivated a code choice.
-   - The rename/round history is reconciled into `RenameRoundTest.m` rather
+   - The rename/round benchmarks live in `RenameRoundTest.m`.
-     than split across separate manual scripts.
 7.  `build_runoff_reference_from_runoff(...)`
    - Refresh the static runoff reference data in `test/references/`.
    - This is separate from baseline management and requires the sibling